zeyneddinoz/Robotic-Hand-Project/README.md

 Please note that due to differences in sensor affects, you may need to fine-tune to parameters.

+Remember that this is not completely new, you can find better examples.
+There is already a standard code for this problem.

+Thank you for your concentration.

 Greetings to all droid doctors around the world! :)